-6. All work must be submitted on three A1-sized boards (a continuous sheet of dimensions equivalent to three A1 sheets) and as a model or artefact at any scale, though not to exceed 1000mm x 500mm x 500mm in dimensions.
-All entries must be received on or before 17h00 on 2019-03-26.
-The address will be confirmed in due course.
+6. All work must be submitted on three A1-sized boards (or continuous sheet of dimensions equivalent to three A1 sheets) and as a model or artefact at any scale, though not to exceed 1000mm x 500mm x 500mm in dimensions.
+All entries must be received on or before 17h00 on 2019-03-26 at the newly refurbished Boukunde Building, Hatfield Campus, UP Architecture Department, Pretoria.

 7. Questions may be directed to email@example.com before 2019-02-25.
 Responses will be made available on the PPC Imaginarium webpage.